Arti (Hinduism): Types of arti

-Durga Puja
+Durga puja

 During the Bengali festival Durga puja ritual drummers – dhakis, carrying large leather-strung dhak's, show off their skills during ritual dance worships called arti or Dhunuchi dance.

+Across other traditions

-Sikhism
+Arti within Sikhism

 In Sikhism, Gagan mai thaal is a type of arti recited by first guru, Guru Nanak in either 1506 or 1508 at Jagannath Temple, Puri, during his Udaasi (journey) to the east of the Indian subcontinent.
 Amritsar Sikhs sing Arti kirtan, which comprise a few shabads from Guru Nanak, Ravidas and other Bhagats and Gurus.
-According to them, it is the arti of divine wisdom in the form of the Guru Granth Sahib – Sikhism’s eternal Guru and chief scripture.
-It is considered the equivalent of bowing on one’s knees before the Guru Granth Sahib.
+According to them, it is the arti of divine wisdom in the form of the Guru Granth Sahib – Sikhism's eternal Guru and chief scripture.
+It is considered the equivalent of bowing on one's knees before the Guru Granth Sahib.
 This arti does not employ ritual items, but is instead sung after the daily recitation of the Rehraas Sahib and Ardās at Harmandir Sahib in Amritsar, and most Gurdwaras worldwide.

 An exception is the Nihang order, whose members first recite Aarta (prayers derived from banis in the Dasam Granth and Sarbloh Granth – scriptures of secondary and tertiary importance in the faith), and as in Hindu practise, employ diya, flowers, conch shells, bells, incense during the ritual.
 This form of Sikh arti is also recited at Patna Sahib and Hazur Sahib.

+Arti within Jainism

+The practice of waving lamps is similarly integrated into the Jain tradition.
+Within the Jain tradition, the dipak is waved in a temple in the morning and at night.
+The arti if offered at the end of all pujas.
+Small amounts of sandalwood mixed with water, milk, and more water are offered on a plate after which the devotee recites the names of the 24 Tirthakaras and the namaskara mantra.
+The arti happens at the very end.